BradleyCodeU/bradleycodeu.github.io/_wd/css/twinegamev2.md

 - 25 or more passages
 - 15 or more images
 - 2 or more choices in each passage (for example...
 You hear a loud banging at the front door. [[Run and hide]] or [[See who is there]] )

+Finally, select "Publish To File" from the bottom-left Twine menu.
+Save the file as "index.html" and upload it to a new Glitch project.
+Turn in the Glitch URL.